ember-learn/ember-blog/content/ember-5-0-released.md

 For more details on the changes in Ember CLI 5.0 and detailed upgrade instructions, please review the [Ember CLI 5.0.0 release page](https://github.com/ember-cli/ember-cli/releases/tag/v5.0.0).

+### Changes for TypeScript

+There are no specific changes to Ember's TypeScript support for Ember 5.0.
+However, Ember now ships a [preview](https://blog.emberjs.com/announcing-official-typescript-types-public-preview) of its own types, and will be shipping a stable version early in the 5.x series.
+Accordingly, the Ember TypeScript team does not plan to update the `@types` packages on DefinitelyTyped for Ember 5.0.
+We will publish a dedicated blog post covering more details on the plan for stabilizing Ember's types in the next few weeks.

 ## Thank You!

 As a community-driven open-source project with an ambitious scope, each of these releases serves as a reminder that the Ember project would not have been possible without your continued support.
 We are extremely grateful to our contributors for their efforts.